 They shared a love of cars with their father Trevor and took part in rallies well into their old age.

 Letitia was most famous for her 1927 Rolls Royce and you can see this in The Garage along with Naomi’s Austin Tickford and Lily’s Peugeot Quadrilette.

 Both sisters actually attended a course at the Rolls Royce School of Instruction in London so that they could maintain the Rolls themselves.

 Join us for tours of the Overend family home.
 We run two tours for the public a Family house tour*, “Hands of Time” and Heritage house tour*.
-For times of tours please click here.
+Tours run Wednesdays to Sundays.
+For times of events and tours please click here.

 Due to the popularity of our guided tours,we have introduced a new extended tour programme that covers, the house, garage , gardens and farm.
 The Heritage House Tour, our guides will answer all your questions about the Overend sisters and Airfield.
 The tours leave from the foyer of the main house.
 The Family House Tour offers a ‘Hands of Time’ element with discussion of certain items directed towards the whole family.

 For group bookings please contact us on 01 969 6666.

 *Tours are subject to availability, please ask at ticket kiosk upon arrival